Code-Institute-Submissions/latinmix-fitness/README.md

 On **every page** there is a Navigation Bar at the top of the page.

 On **every page** there is a Footer at the very bottom of the content.
-- The footer will have the business contact information and social media icons (Facebook, Instagram and LinkedIn) linking back to their business pages.

 On the **Home** page:
 - At the top, full width hero image and inviting text.